 Our four-year-old classes continue to work on developing their social skills, however, activities that promote kindergarten readiness skills are the main focus.
 Students are introduced to letters and sounds, writing activities, numerals, counting, and patterning which helps them prepare for kindergarten.

 Salem Preschool’s curriculum is theme based and the week’s activities, projects and lessons center around the theme.
 Each month, the students have a chapel time with Salem’s pastor, Mark Pattie, and monthly Bible verses are learned.
 Spiritual truths and Godly character are promoted throughout all the preschool activities.

 Meet our Staff

-Mrs. Stoffel has been at Salem Preschool for three years, two as a teacher and one as the director.
+Mrs. Stoffel has been at Salem Preschool since 2018.The first two years she was a teacher and since 2020, she has been the director.
 Prior to that, she taught kindergarten for 35 years in the Spring Lake Park and Centennial School Districts in Minnesota.
 Shannyn received her degree in elementary education from the University of Minnesota, Morris and her master’s degree in educational leadership from Bethel University.

-Mrs. Stoffel has been married to her husband, Mick, for 42 years and has two grown daughters and five grandchildren.
+Mrs. Stoffel and her husband, Mick, have two grown daughters and seven grandchildren.
 When she is not at preschool, she enjoys spending time with her grandkids, traveling, reading and relaxing on her boat.

-Both Mrs. Stoffel’s daughters attended Salem Preschool and as well as three of her grandchildren.
+Both Mrs. Stoffel’s daughters attended Salem Preschool and as well as five of her grandchildren.

-Mrs. Harris and her husband.
-Bob, have been married for 41 years and have three children and three grandchildren.
+Mrs. Harris and her husband, Bob, have three children and four grandchildren.
 Reading, biking, golfing and spending time with her family are her favorite things to do as well as teaching three and four-year olds at Salem Preschool.

 Sheri’s mother-in-law was one of the first teachers at the preschool and all three of her children have attended Salem Preschool.
 “Be kind to one another” is her classroom mantra.

 Mrs. Shelly has been teaching at Salem Preschool for over 30 years.
 She received her degrees from the University of Minnesota in Child Psychology and an Early Childhood Pre-K teaching license.
-She also works in the Minneapolis Public Schools as a Special Education Assistant in Early Childhood Special Education.
+She also works in the Minneapolis Public Schools as a School Success Program Assistant for Early Childhood Screening.